fac-members/fac-slides/src/slides/term-3/prod-mgmt.md

 ---

-There is a difference between the roles of **_product manager_** and **product owner**.
+There is a difference between the roles of **product manager** and **product owner**.

 ---

 #### Product manager

-A role that didn't really exist a few years ago, but is increasingly used in job adverts when a company is looking for somebody who is familiar with modern methods of project management, particularly in the area of software development.
+Being Product Manager involves leading on managing the development of a digital product.
+This role is typically used to describe someone who is familiar with modern methods of project management, particularly in the area of software development.

 ---

 #### Product owner

-The single source of information for a product development team about the product they are trying to build.
-This term comes from the Scrum(TM) method that is very widely used in software development and that we use at Founders and Coders.
+The Product Owner is the single source of information for a product development team about the product they are trying to build.
+This term comes from the _Scrum_ method that is widely used in software development and that we use at Founders and Coders.

+---

+A Product Owner is the point of contact with the development team.
+The development team are lead by their Scrum Facilitator.

+---

+The Product Owner supplies all content and copy for the product, supports in setting the priorities of the product, and supports prioritising a product backlog.

 ---